noon92/luckfox/usb_config.md

 |<center>✅<br>\_\_&nbsp;&nbsp;\_\_&nbsp;&nbsp;\_\_&nbsp;&nbsp;\_\_&nbsp;&nbsp;\_\_<br>5 medium blinks, each lasting 0.5 seconds | Boot complete.
 Appears on every successful boot and always appears last.| | |

 > [!NOTE]
-> Boot codes can appear in sequence - for example: one long (4 second) blink, followed by 5 medium (half second) blinks means the attempt to mount the USB drive failed, and that boot is complete.
+> Boot codes can appear in sequence - for example: one long (4 second) blink, followed by 5 medium (half second) blinks means the USB drive failed to mount, and that the boot sequence is complete.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTQ3MjY4MTBdfQ==
+eyJoaXN0b3J5IjpbLTEyMzE4NDYyNTJdfQ==
 -->